 Yes!
-Baserail systems are a great option for mounting glass railing onto exterior decks and balconies.
+Our U-channel railing system is a great option for mounting glass railing onto exterior decks and balconies.
 Our Tilt-Lock Technology keeps the glass panels locked in-place during even the strongest winds.
 However, precipitation can occasionally get trapped in the grooves of the system.
 If you live in an area with high levels of precipitation, please speak to your sales-team, and we will make the appropriate accommodations.

 Baserail systems are compatible with both 1/2 inch tempered, and 9/16 inch laminated glass panels.

 Yes!
 If your Baserail system requires a custom touch, talk to our design team.

 4ft, 8ft, and 12 ft.

 No, the Base Rail System does not require pre-drilling.